Novel constraints on neutrino physics beyond the standard model from the CONUS experiment: Data sets, experimental framework and analysis method

 with the nuclear recoil energy $T_{A}$, Fermi's constant $G_{F}$, the nuclear mass $m_{A}$ and the neutrino energy $E_{\nu}$.
 We use the nuclear charge\footnote{Sometimes, the weak nuclear charge is defined as $\mathcal{Q}_{W} =(1-4\sin^{2}\theta_{W})Z - N$ such that the prefactor of Eq.~\eqref{eq:cross_section_sm_cenns} includes an additional factor of $\frac{1}{4}$.}

 with the Weinberg angle $\theta_W$, the number of protons $Z$ and the number of neutrons $N$ in the target nucleus, respectively.
 Further, the nuclear form factor $F(T_{A})$ describes the degree of deviation from scattering off a point-like object.
 It is approximated with unity for the rest of this analysis which is justified by the small momentum transfer of reactor antineutrinos.
 Thus, at a reactor-site the interaction of antineutrinos with the target nuclei can be seen as a process in the fully coherent regime.
 At higher energies, i.e.\ at $\pi$DAR sources, the loss of coherent enhancement is usually described via the form factor parameterization by Helm~\cite{Helm:1956zz} or by Klein and Nystrand~\cite{Klein:1999qj}.
+However, the decrease in cross section is small, i.e.\ a factor of $\sim1.4$ for the \textsc{Coherent} experiment~\cite{COHERENT:2018gft}, and introduces only minor uncertainties of $\lesssim 5\%$~\cite{COHERENT:2017ipa,AristizabalSierra:2019zmy}.

 Though the (anti)neutrino-electron scattering process $\bar{\nu}_{e} e^{-}\rightarrow \bar{\nu}_{e} e^{-}$ contributes only as a small background to the CE$\nu$NS ROI, it is relevant for our analysis of the light mediator electron channels at higher energies.
 The corresponding SM cross section is found to be, cf.~Ref.~\cite{Giunti:2007ry},